HalooProductions/haloo-chat/README.md

 Head to https://www.cockroachlabs.com and follow the instructions there.
 ### After installing
 Drop the cockroach executable to /bin folder (the folder probably doesn't exist)
+### Migrations
+Add all migrations to the database/migration.sql file.
+The SQL should be valid SQL for CockroachDB.
+The chat application does not check for correctness of the SQL file.